Penhaligon's 2012 EDP

 Peoneve

 Penhaligon's Peoneve is an Eau de Parfum launched in 2012, created by Olivier Cresp.
-The fragrance opens with Violet Leaf, settles into a heart of Rose, Jasmine, and Peony, and dries down to a base of Vetiver, Cashmeran, and Musk.
+Peoneve opens with Violet Leaf, settles into a heart of Rose, Jasmine, and Peony, and dries down to a base of Musk, Vetiver, and Cashmeran.
+Penhaligon's's Peoneve carries a Favourite verdict, a floral-led wear.

 This is a serious floral for those who appreciate a realistic, green bouquet.
 Expect a divisive reception; some rave about its natural beauty, while others find the opening too sharp or the overall effect too 'old-fashioned'.